aliagali/Nexxa-os-ui---/README.md

 > 💡 Need help or want to contribute?
-Feel free to open an issue or contact me through any of the platforms above!
+Feel free to open an issue or contact me through any of the platforms abo0ve! ```